Paediatric Allergy: NMUH

 Inclusions

-• allergic reactions to any food.
+• allergic reaction to any food

-• poorly controlled or recalcitrant multi-systemic conditions of atopy.
+• poorly controlled or recalcitrant multi-systemic conditions of Atopy

-• persistent symptoms of delayed allergy (eczema, reflux, entero/proctocolitis, faltering growth) not responding to primary care management, eg iMAP.
+• not responding to primary care management, e.g. iMAP

 • suspected Food Protein Induced Enterocolitis Syndrome.
+(FPIES).

 Exclusions

-• children with suspected delayed cow's milk protein allergy should be managed in primary care in the first instance
+• children with suspected delayed cow's milk protein allergy should be managed in primary care in the first instance – See Resources below: The Milk Allergy in Primary Care (MAP) Guideline 2019

 How to Refer